lcf/BasicCRM/README.md

 * there is a way to figure out whether a company is activated
 * there is a way to figure out who's the administrator of a company
 * there is a way define a company's unique identifier
+* there is a way to add a user to a company
+    1. error if user is admin
+    2. error if users limit for the company subscription is reached
+    3. associates user with the company
+    4. adds user to the collection of users belonging to it

 Subscription plan
 -----------------
 * has a unique identifier for reference
 * has a name
+* has a certain number of users allowed
+* has a certain number of clients allowed
+* there is a way to get users limit
+* there is a way to get clients limit